svn2github/wordpress-vip-plugins/ndn-video-match/readme.txt

 == Screenshots ==

-1. NDN button in your add/edit posts editor
+1. Inform button in your add/edit posts editor
-2. Configure video settings and insert videos from NDN
+2. Configure video settings and insert videos from Inform

 == Changelog ==

+= 1.4.1 =
+* Added Analytics Hook for User Engagement
+* Removed help menu

+= 1.3.2 =
+* Featured image bug for not inserting video fixed

+= 1.3.0 =
+* Allows user to set any post with a video inserted to use that video's thumbnail as the featured image

+= 1.2.0 =
+* Allow user to set video thumbnail as featured image on post

+= 1.1.0 =
+* Rebranding Changes
+* Bug fix for no image loaded on the visual editor

 = 0.1.12 =
 * Updated i18n domains